fanny-cacilie/word-counter/backend/README.md

 `python run.py`

-The application will be running in the URL [http://localhost:5000](http://localhost:5000).
+The application will be running at the URL [http://localhost:5000](http://localhost:5000).